 We’ve been following a recent marketing squabble on Twitter.
-It’s between people who claim marketers should be trained in marketing, and those who say experience beats any training you can get.
+It’s between people who think marketers should be trained in marketing and those who say experience beats any training you can get.

-It’s kind of a dumb argument.
-As most arguments on Twitter are.
-Clearly training and experience are BOTH good things.
+It’s a dumb argument.
+The norm for Twitter.
+Training and experience are clearly BOTH good things.
 You don’t have to choose one or the other.
 What’s more important is when you do them.
-And for us, training before experience is the way to go.
-It gives you a safe place to try things out before you do them in the real world.
+For us, training before experience is the way to go.
+You get a safe place to practise things before doing them for real.

 The original 4Ps of marketing

 The 4Ps of marketing is one of these basic concepts.
 Good marketing training teaches you about the 4Ps of product, price, promotion and place, aka the marketing mix.